apache/harmony-classlib/README.txt

-                  Although it cannot be invoked through an executable, it is also possible to use the JDT compiler as delivered in a standard Eclipse download to accomplish the compiling of the source under the java-src directory.
+                  Although it cannot be invoked through an executable, it is also possible to use the JDT compiler as delivered in a standard Eclipse download to accomplish the compiling of the source under the modules directory.
 See the section on "Modifying the Java Build Compiler" for more details.

 * Apache Ant - the Java based build tool.
 See http://ant.apache.org